 I checked the Mayo Clinic online before immediately calling my physician.
 Upon going on one of their pages, I found out exactly what I was suffering from; ‘heel fissures’.
 This was something I hadn’t experienced before.

 Heel fissures are also called cracked heels.
 Mayo Clinic described the condition as dry, cracking skin at the base of the heel.
 A thick callus can accompany it.
 Sometimes, it can get intense, causing bleeding and even infection in serious cases.
 How could I not have known?
 I guess the soreness in my feet I’d been having was something I didn’t take seriously enough.
 I never thought to check my feet.
 But now that I have, where do I go from here?

 I called my doctor to be sure.
 At the physician’s office, I learned that heel fissures could be a common problem.
 It can affect anyone, but usually affects women in their late 40’s to mid 50’s.
 While it didn’t directly apply me, I learned it also affects people with diabetes.
 It can also affect people with certain skin conditions.

 How do you treat heel fissures?

 Some people with severely cracked heels usually need ointments with steroids, which you can get from your doctor.
 When you follow a foot care routine, it can be easy to fix the damage that cracked heels cause.
 There are many specialty lotions that you can buy to help with the healing.

-Urea is an excellent lotion for cracked heels.
-There is an in-depth article on this website to help you pick a cream with urea.
+I found Jans Blog here about cracked heels and I was surprised to hear that Urea is an excellent lotion for cracked heels.
+This is the in-depth article on this website to help you pick a cream with urea.

 Can you use home remedies to treat cracked heels or heel fissures?